bibekanandadatta/LaTeX-Templates/dissertation-jhu/README.md

 ## What is included in the template

 Since the template is based on the report class, it is subdivided into multiple chapters.
 For all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices), there are separate .tex files.
 The `00-main.tex` file is the driver or root file which includes all the preamble, document settings, package settings, and macros as needed.
 I would recommend going through the different sections of this file to understand what are the options available.
-Compared to the previous version of the thesis template, the current version includes the following
+Compared to the previous version of the thesis template, the current version includes the following:

 - Reorganization of the necessary packages (you may need more) and their settings.
 - Modularized all the settings, formatting, and macros.
 You can add more as needed.
 - Added specific settings for adding epigraphs before or after the chapter heading.